SunitRaut/pyMultiSerial/Examples/README.md

 # Examples

-## Arduino/NodeMCU - Raspberry Pi/Laptop USB Communication Examples
+## Python - Arduino Communication Examples

 Open this folder to check Arduino - Python Communication sample projects/examples.
 In these examples, source code for Raspberry Pi / PC Python as well as Arduino IDE have been provided.